About Solomon’s Knot

 Gini Lester is certified both in Permaculture Design, and as a Permaculture teacher.

-As a Nurse Gini has been first person witness to changes in the overall health of human bodies over time.
-Because of this perspective she recognized that it was time to begin treatment in the community.
+As a Nurse Gini had been first person witness to changes in the overall health of human bodies over time.
+Because of this perspective she recognized that now that she is retired, it is time to begin treatment in the community.
 “Eating healthy food is the foundation of a healthy body.
 Growing your own food is a good source of healthy food.”

 We started with 3 hives and 1 nucleus (nuc) beginning of 2022 in the new location.
 The bees did well over that winter.
 The apiary grew a little so that by Nov 2023 there were 3 hives and 3 nucs.
-2 were weak, and I suspected they wouldn’t make it over the winter.
+2 were weak, and suspected they wouldn’t make it over the winter.
 Unfortunately, none made it over the winter.
 We re-started April 2024 with 2 colonies and 2 side by side nucs.
-1 is named wax and 2 is named wane, because they were installed during the solar eclipse.
-July 2024 they were combined into one hive.
-3 (Pinky) did not do well and in July 2024 they left the apiary.
-4 (Rainy) an AFB vaccinated queen from Maryland joined the apiary also in April and 5 (Jim´s Swarm) was captured in May 2024.
 The apiary did well over the winter 2024 – 2025.
 Come Spring of 2025 we added 4 colonies from Wisconsin, and split 2 hives.
-We lost a WI queen, and we lost a queen from one of the splits.
-The bees decided they wanted to make their own queens instead of the ones I gave them, so I had to let them do their thing.
-It did mean that honey production was not as high as I had hoped but, such is bee life.
+The bees decided they wanted to make their own queens instead of the ones we gave them with the splits, so we had to let them do their thing.
+It did mean that honey production was not as high as hoped but, such is bee life.
 We added 2 swarms to the happy little apiary and late season 2025 2 more swarms were added.
 The swarms are the wild cards.
-We do everything we can to make their survival possible but fear the odds are against two of them; One that came earlier in the season, and 1 from the late season.
-Soon it´s treatment time and then they´ll be ready for their wintertime cluster.
+We do everything we can to make their survival possible but fear the odds are against two of them.
+Now the bees are ready for their wintertime cluster.
+We do worry about them over the winter, but there is nothing we can do but hope that we did our best to put all the odds in their favor.

 2024 beehives